coreinfrastructure/best-practices-badge/background.md

 The Heartbleed vulnerability in OpenSSL could not be found by many of the techniques used to counter vulnerabilities.
-However, a number of techniques *could* have found Heartbleed ahead-of-time.
-OSS projects that have significant security concerns should determine if they could have similar vulnerabilities, and if so, should include at least one technique that could counter it.
+However, a number of techniques *could* have found Heartbleed ahead of time.
+OSS projects that have significant security concerns should determine whether they could have similar vulnerabilities, and if so, should include at least one technique that could counter it.
 A list of techniques that could have countered Heartbleed is given in \[Wheeler2014h\].